Anyone For Black Rhino… Free

 Onderstepoort and every known veterinary service, was employed in coming up with the solution – pardon the pun – needed.
 Then came testing and so on and in the end they got it right.
 The rhino were moved to Timbavati.
 First four were moved and this was repeated over the next 5 years until twenty six were relocated to Timbavati.
 It was a very new thing to transport game around the world.
 Well live game at any rate.

 I find it interesting that my brother, Johan Mostert, who later became a game ranger in Klaserie – although the family was established in Timbavati at the time – was called upon to assist.
 Now, 47 years later, our second eldest son Joshua, a director of AWMC in Zimbabwe, was called upon by The Malilangwe Trust as a consultant in the moving of these latest rhino to Botswana.
-AWMC established by Mike Le Grange, has been a dedicated group of people in Zimbabwe, determined to see Africa’s animals well and looked after.
 This team does good work in capture, relocation and local veterinary needs.
 The AWMC team is also expertly trained and equipped to move and relocate any kind of animal in Africa.
 This they do at a drop of a hat, in places like Botswana, Zambia, Tanzania, Mozambique and South Africa.
 Involving elephant, rhino, buffalo and everything else in-between, – hang on, I’m missing something, aah hippo, well – at this writing they are still perfecting a drug for them.
-Keep in touch, we will let you know as soon as it happens and things are safe to come out again.
+Keep in touch, we’ll let you know as soon as it happens and things are safe to come out again.